 The Carmelites official name in the Church is the Brothers of the Most Blessed Virgin Mary of Mount Carmel.
 It is a long name, and the only Order in the Church named after a historically significant mountain range, Mount Carmel.
 The brothers who were living on Mount Carmel knew that it was known to be the land that Elijah proclaimed the one true God.
 The God who brought them out of the desert and gave them a home.
 As a religious order in the Catholic Church, the Carmelite friars follow Christ and look to live out a life of allegiance to God by offering God a pure heart and a stout conscience.
 Jesus, the son of God, is our Lord and example of how to live in this world with our fellow brothers and sisters.
 It is Jesus we owe our allegiance, and Elijah and Mary that provide us wonderful examples of people who heard the voice of God and responded generously.
 The official words that describe the relationship we have with Elijah and Mary can be found in the Carmelite Constitutions of 2019.

-The Order of Carmelites, also known as the Order of the Brothers of the Most Blessed Virgin Mary of Mount Carmel are a thriving religious family dedicated to serving people as men and women of God.
-As one of the major mendicant religious orders in the Catholic Church, we follow the Rule of St. Albert.
-This rule is based on scriptural precepts and lays out a way of life in which the brothers live in allegiance to Jesus Christ.
+The Order of Carmelites, also known as the Order of the Brothers of the Most Blessed Virgin Mary of Mount Carmel is a thriving religious family dedicated to serving people as men and women of God.
+As one of the major mendicant religious orders in the Catholic Church, we have been following the Rule of St. Albert for the past 800 years!
+This rule, the shortest of all rules, is based on scriptural precepts and lays out a way of life in which the brothers live in allegiance to Jesus Christ.